 Can I hire the employee as a contractor while we wait for their permit/visa to come through?

-We do not recommend that you hire an employee as a contractor in the interim.
+We do not recommend hiring an employee as a contractor in the interim.
 An employee should always have the right to work in a country in order to be employed or contracted there.
-Additionally, contractors are responsible for their own taxes, and should the immigration authorities become aware that the employee is working without having the correct permit, it may negatively impact any future or in-progress applications for a permit or visa.
+Additionally, contractors are responsible for their own taxes, and if immigration authorities become aware that the employee is working without the correct permit, it may negatively impact any future or in-progress applications for a permit or visa.

 Why can you sponsor visas in some countries but not others?

-In order to sponsor visas as an employer, we are required to be registered and have licenses to apply for permits and visas on behalf of employees.
+To sponsor visas as an employer, we must be registered and hold licenses to apply for permits and visas on behalf of employees.
 We use a visa partner who holds the required licenses to assist us with these applications.
 Our visa partner is currently expanding the list of countries where we can provide this service based on demand.

 What do the fees cover?

-The fees go toward a number of areas associated with visa sponsorship.
+The fees go toward several areas related to visa sponsorship.
 These include:

 Permit/visa sponsorship is currently only available to full-time employees.